 Have a realistic understanding of your alcohol use, in general, and in relation to driving.

-Understand the effects of alcohol on the body and be motivated to lead a healthier lifestyle.
+Understand the effects of alcohol on the body and be motivated to make the right life choices in relation to drinking alcohol.

 Acknowledge the law relating to drink driving and accept responsibility for the actions that led to your conviction.